liaoherui/StrainScan/README.md

 # StrainScan
 One efficient and accurate strain-level identification tool based on reference genomes and k-mers.
+Under development...